shaghil65/Project/README.md

 tried our best to acheieve highest accuracy and for achieving this accuracy we have tweak our classifiers by adjusting thier parameters.

 **Which models you selected and why?**
+**Decision Tree Classifier**
+we used this classifier because it is able to handle both numerical and categorical data.
+However scikit-learn implementation does not support categorical variables for now.
+Other techniques are usually specialised in analysing datasets that have only one type of variable.
+See algorithms for more information.
+Also it ables to handle multi-output problems

+**Bagging Classifier**
+We used this classifier because It provides stability and increases the machine learning algorithm's accuracy that is used in statistical classification and regression.
+It helps in reducing variance.

+**Extra tree Classifier**
+We used this classifier because it used average and to improve the predictive accuracy and control over-fitting.

+**Ridge Classifiers**
+We used this classifier because  it modifies the loss function by adding the penalty (shrinkage quantity) equivalent to the square of the magnitude of coefficients.

+**Random Forest Classifiers**
+We used this classifier because it does not suffer from the overfitting problem.
+The main reason is that it takes the average of all the predictions, which cancels out the biases.
+The algorithm can be used in both classification and regression problems.
+Random forests can also handle missing values.

 **Problems you faced?**